-Most recently what has been taking place has been rain, rain, and more rain.
+Most recently what has been taking place is rain, rain, and more rain.
 The Tennessee, Cumberland, Ohio, and Mississippi Rivers are all in flood mode.

 Local towns and residents are fighting the water with sandbags, and pumps.
 Ohio at Cairo, Paducah, and the Mississippi at Cape Girardeau are forecast to crest.